-As at 31 December 2015, certain banking facilities and borrowings from banks of the Group were secured by property, plant and equipment with carrying amount of RMB334 million (2014: RMB356 million).
+As at 31 December 2016, none of banking facilities and borrowings from banks of the Group were secured by property, plant and equipment.
+As at 31 December 2015, certain banking facilities and borrowings from banks of the Group were secured by property, plant and equipment with carrying amount of RMB334 million.

-Up to the date of issue of these consolidated financial statements, the Group is still in the process of applying for or changing registration of the title certificates of certain of its properties with an aggregate carrying amount of approximately RMB372 million as at 31 December 2015 (2014: RMB397 million).
+Up to the date of issue of these consolidated financial statements, the Group is still in the process of applying for or changing registration of the title certificates of certain of its properties with an aggregate carrying amount of approximately RMB289 million as at 31 December 2016 (2015: RMB372 million).
 The directors of the Company are of the opinion that the Group is entitled to lawfully and validly occupy or use the above mentioned properties.